dlvoy/base-plate-outliner/README.md

 - `-t, --threshold` - Grayscale threshold (0-255).
 Pixels darker than this value are considered "inside" the shape (default: 128)
 - `--debug` - Enable debug mode: each baseplate gets a random color with varying hue (useful for visualizing individual baseplates)
 - `--edge [THICKNESS]` - Only generate baseplates on the edge of the shape with specified thickness in brick units (default: 1 if no value given).
 Interior is filled with solid cubes for efficiency.
 Value must be >= 1
 - `--border [THICKNESS_MM]` - Add a border around the outside edge of the shape with specified thickness in millimeters (default: 5mm if no value given).
 Border is created using solid cubes positioned precisely in mm.
-Value must be != 0
+Value must be != 0 (unless using --frame mode)
+- `--frame` - Frame mode: Creates a filled rectangular border that encloses the entire shape.
+In this mode, `--border` specifies the padding (in mm) between the shape's bounding rectangle and the outer frame edge.
+Padding can be 0 for no gap.
+The frame fills the area between the shape edges and the outer rectangle
-- `--borderHeightAdjust ADJUST_MM` - Adjust the height of the border in millimeters (default: 0).
+- `--borderHeightAdjust ADJUST_MM` - Adjust the height of the border/frame in millimeters (default: 0).
 This adjustment is added to the standard baseplate height (without studs).
-Can be positive (taller border) or negative (shorter border), but the final height must be > 0 (base height is 3.2mm)
+Can be positive (taller) or negative (shorter), but the final height must be > 0 (base height is 3.2mm)
 - `--config CONFIG_PATH` - Path to OpenSCAD config file (default: `machineblocks/config/config-default.scad`).
 The script reads `unitMbu`, `unitGrid`, and `scale` values from this file to calculate brick dimensions.
-This ensures consistency between the Python script and the generated OpenSCAD output
+This ensures consistency between the Python script and the generated OpenSCAD output.
+For Nanoblocks (half-size bricks), use `configs/config-nano.scad`

 ### Examples